MaaniBeigy/DescObs/README.md

 # Getting started

-The `DescObs` is available on GitHub.
+The `DescObs` is available on github.
 To install it, use:

 ```r
 devtools::install_github('MaaniBeigy/DescObs')